Paramushir: History

 Paramushir was inhabited by the Ainu at the time of European contact.
 The island appears on an official map showing the territories of Matsumae Domain, a feudal domain of Edo period Japan dated 1644.
 Russian fur traders are known to have visited the island in 1711 and 1713, and Russian Orthodox missionaries established a church in 1747 to convert the local inhabitants.
-Subsequently, claimed by the Empire of Russia, sovereignty over the island was initially confirmed to be under Imperial Russia under the terms of the Treaty of Shimoda in 1855, but was transferred to the Empire of Japan per the 1875 Treaty of Saint Petersburg along with the rest of the Kuril Islands.
+Imperial Russia's claim of sovereignty over the island was initially confirmed under the terms of the Treaty of Shimoda in 1855, but was transferred to the Empire of Japan per the 1875 Treaty of Saint Petersburg, along with the rest of the Kuril Islands.
 The Japanese established a settlement, Kashiwabara, on the site of the largest Ainu village, which became the major port on the island, and a center for the commercial fishing industry.
-The island was administered as part of Shimushu District of Nemuro Subprefecture of Hokkaidō.
+The island was administered as part of Shimushu District of Nemuro Subprefecture of Hokkaido.

 During World War II the island was strongly garrisoned by both the Imperial Japanese Army and Imperial Japanese Navy.
 The headquarters of the IJA 91st Infantry Division, responsible for defense of the northern Kurils, was established at Kashiwabara, and numerous coastal artillery positions and fortified bunkers were constructed in various locations around the island.
 In addition, the Imperial Japanese Army constructed four airfields: Kashiwabara Airfield in the northeast with Ki-43 Oscars, Kakumabestu Airfield on the southwest coast with a 3800. ft runway and Ki-44 Tojos, Kitanodai Airfield on the northeast coast with a 4000. ft runway, and Suribachi Airfield, an auxiliary base in the center of the south coast with two runways.
 The Imperial Japanese Navy had Musashi Airfield on the south-western tip of the island with two 4000. ft runways, one 4,300. ft and another 4,200. ft, operating a variety of aircraft as well as a radar site.
 These bases were subject to sporadic air raids from the US Army Air Forces and US Navy based in the Aleutian Islands from 1943 until the end of the war.